Benemrxr/toolkits-architectures/reports/Report_5.md

 > Write a script that uses the "request" library to extract a sample and sends a HTTP POST Request.

 To get a prediction for a sample, we first need a sample of the data which can then be used for our prediction.
 Therefore we created the function 'load_imdb_sample()' We wanted to be able to tryout different samples.
-Therefore we build up the function in a way that makes it possible for us to pick a specific sample by the index (Parameter "start").
+We build up the function in a way that makes it possible for us to pick a specific sample by the index (Parameter "start").
 We then called this function we defined in the same script with the value 373.
 This gives us the 373th datapoint of the whole imdb datapackage.
 This is our sample, that we can send to predict.
 However we can always change this number to get different predictions.

 In order to send this sample to our web application, we again had to encode it in the same way as we did it before.
 We again used the function: